 After seeming to study his face, she reached across the river of vitae in between them.
 “One more selfish request…” She tapped his forehead causing him to stiffen.
-“Since you can’t remember me her—” she then tapped the pocket watch still ticking above his chest. “—maybe you could try remembering me here…?”
+“Since you can’t remember me here—” She then tapped the pocket watch still ticking above his chest. “—Maybe you could try remembering me here instead…?”
 She chuckled with a shrug, pulling her hand back as if stung.
 “Or not.”

 Werner regarded Shion quietly.
 Memories weren’t truly stored in the heart nor were feelings, but for a moment he wished they were.
 The reality of vitae—as efficient of a resource as it was—was a troubling thing.
 Especially if those around him—

-“The syzygy is approaching,” Shion continued, face tightening, her voice starting to tremble.
+“The syzygy is approaching,” Shion continued, face tightening, her voice starting to shake ever so slightly.
 “It’s only going to get harder from here on.
 I wish I could be up there to tell you everything and be with you—I really wish I could, but I… I was stupid.”